The-Academic-Observatory/oaebu-workflows/docs/oaebu_project/help/glossary.md

        ONIX for Books (ONline Information eXchange) is a standard format that book publishers use to share information about the books that they have published [10]_

     publisher
-       A scholarly eBook publisher, who partners in the OAeBU pilot to provide their titles, and metrics of their usage
+       A scholarly eBook publisher, who participated in the pilot project to provide metadata for their titles, and metrics of their usage

     shard
        A database shard is a way of storing data, so that load can be spread for large amounts of data [11]_